+Section 5.
+Re-employment Notifications

+In the event the employee is given an offer for re-employment under Section 4 above, the following shall apply:

+- (A) Notice of the offer of re-employment from a layoff shall be sent to the employee by certified mail, return receipt requested at the most recent address provided by the employee. - (B) The employee shall have up to fourteen (14) calendar days from the date of the first delivery attempt of the offer of re-employment to notify the University of his/her intention to accept the position.
+Failure to respond will constitute a refusal of the position. - (C) The employee shall have up to fourteen (14) calendar days following acceptance of the position to resume work or the position will be considered to have been refused. - (D) The laid off employee must meet the qualifications of the position as written in the position description and be able to perform the essential functions of the vacant position.

 Section 6.
-Re-Employment Notifications

-In the event the employee is given an offer for re-employment under Section 5 above:

-- (A) Notice of the offer of re-employment from a layoff shall be sent to the employee by certified mail, return receipt requested. - (B) The employee shall have up to seven (7) calendar days from the date of the first delivery attempt of the offer of re-employment to notify the University of his/her intention to accept the position.

-(C) The employee shall have up to fourteen (14) calendar days following acceptance of the position to resume work.

-Section 7.
 Earned Wages and Accrued Benefits